Thiggel/Monotonic-Early-Exit/blogpost.md

    <br />
 </p>

-Figure 2 demonstrates that CALM shows a clear monotonic increase in confidence as it processes more layers.
-The default model, however, gains confidence much later in the network, while FREE shows a more complex pattern: its confidence increases until the first exit point, drops slightly, and then increases again towards the end.
+Figure 2 demonstrates that CALM shows a clear monotonic increase in confidence through the layers.
+The default model, however, gains confidence much later in the network, and FREE shows a more complex pattern: its confidence increases until the first exit point, drops slightly, and then increases again towards the end.
 Technically speaking, this means that the monotonicity assumption holds for both the default and CALM models, but the CALM model gains confidence much earlier in the network and therefore seems to be more fit for being used with early exiting.

 The results of these experiments show that the monotonicity assumption holds best for the CALM method.
 This suggests that CALM with its cross-entropy objective may be the best candidate for early exiting.